 A blue-green roof generally stores more water and often includes some active outflow technology.
 The benefits are that previous rainfall can be stored and used as irrigation for the plants.
 However, the blue-green roof system is often heavy, can be costly, and require a dead flat roof.

-The Purple-Roof is a light-weight concept that slows down runoff using friction and can thus also be installed on sloped roofs.
+The Purple-Roof is a lightweight concept that slows down runoff using friction and can thus also be installed on sloped roofs.
 If you are interested to learn more about the hydrology behind this concept, take a look at the video below:

-Why not combine different green infrastructure in one project?
+Why not combine different green infrastructures in one project?
 Use the Purple-Roof concept for sloped roofs and where HVAC equipment is available (the detention capacity of Purple also remains without vegetation), and then use blue-green technology for the spacious second-floor patios and deck to save on irrigation?
 High-retention traditional green roofs with mineral wool “sponge roofs” are an excellent solution when stormwater management is not needed on the project level but on a city scale.

 There are many other types of green infrastructure out there, ranging from rain gardens to living walls.
 All have a particular purpose and a role to fill in our future cityscape.